Rich and fudgy gluten-free flourless chocolate cake (made with hazelnut meal!) with a hint of espresso and a crackling crispy top!

 Ingredients

-- 8 oz dark chocolate
+• 8 oz dark chocolate coarsely chopped

-- 8 tbsp butter plus extra for buttering the pan
+• 8 tbsp butter plus extra for buttering the pan

-- 1 c hazelnut meal almond meal works too!
+• 1 c hazelnut meal almond meal works too

-- 1 c sugar divided
+• 1 c sugar divided

-- 4 eggs separated
+• 4 eggs separated

 Instructions

-- In a stand mixer beat the egg whites and remaining 1/2c of sugar on high until glossy stiff peaks form about 5 minutes.
-Gently fold the whipped egg whites into the chocolate/yolk mixture.
+• In a stand mixer (or hand held mixer) beat the egg whites and remaining 1/2c of sugar on high until glossy stiff peaks form about 5 minutes.
+Gently fold the whipped egg whites into the chocolate-hazelnut mixture with a rubber spatula.
 Transfer the batter to the prepared pan and bake until puffed slightly and set along edges but still slightly wobbly in center, 35 to 40 minutes.
-LEt cool complety then slide a paring knife along the sides of the cake pan to release any bits that may be stuck then release the sides.
-Slice and serve with warm espresso!

 Leave a Reply